robn/Consul/README.md

     A `HTTP::Tiny` object to use to access the server.
 If not specified, one will be created.

+- `req_cb`

+    A callback to an alternative method to make the actual HTTP request.
+The callback is of the form:

+        sub {
+            my ($self, $method, $url, $content, $cb) = @_;
+            ... do HTTP call
+            $cb->($rstatus, $rreason, $rcontent);
+        }

+    In other words, make a request to `$url` using HTTP method `$method`, with `$content` in the request body.
+Call `$cb` with the returned status, reason and body content.

+    Consul itself provides a default `req_cb` that uses the `http` option to make calls to the server.
+If you provide one, `http` will not be used.

+    `req_cb` can be used in conjunction with the `cb` option to all API method endpoints to get asynchronous behaviour.
+It's recommended however that you don't use this directly, but rather use a module like [AnyEvent::Consul](https://metacpan.org/pod/AnyEvent::Consul) to take care of that for you.

+    If you just want to use this module to make simple calls to your Consul cluster, you can ignore this option entirely.

 # ENDPOINTS

 Individual API endpoints are implemented in separate modules.
 The following